Satvik374/Main-Youtube-Downloader/replit.md

 # Overview

 This is a YouTube Downloader Pro application built as a full-stack web application.
 The system allows users to download YouTube videos in various formats and qualities, with features including download history tracking, progress monitoring, and a modern responsive UI.
 The application is designed as a monorepo with separate client and server components, utilizing modern web technologies for both frontend and backend development.
+Note: AdSense banner advertisements have been removed from the UI as requested by the user.

 # User Preferences